Teen Car Insurance Policy: Key Factors to Consider

 Ask your insurer whether you qualify for:

-• Multi-car discounts for insuring multiple vehicles in the same household.
+• Multi-car discounts for insuring multiple vehicles in the household.

 • Good student discounts for teens who maintain a strong GPA.

-• Driver education discounts for completing approved training or defensive driving courses.
+• Driver education discounts for approved training or defensive driving courses.

 Add to Existing Policy or Get a Separate Policy?